 The group is organized into two business areas, Healthcare and Consumer & Industrial, and the operational group structure corresponds to these reported business areas.
 More information on the group structure can be found under note 3 to the consolidated financial statements in the financial reporting section. medmix Ltd is the only legal entity belonging to the medmix group which is listed on a stock exchange. medmix Ltd has its registered office in Baar, Switzerland.
 Its shares are listed and traded on the SIX Swiss Exchange in Zurich (ISIN CH1129677105).
 On December 31, 2023, the market capitalization of all issued shares of medmix Ltd was CHF 783'985'030.00.
-Information on the subsidiaries included in the consolidation can be found under note 33 to the consolidated financial statements.
-The list comprises all majority-owned consolidated direct and indirect subsidiaries of medmix Ltd.
+Information on the subsidiaries included in the consolidated direct and indirect subsidiaries of medmix Ltd.